wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.1.5 21/02/2012 =
+- Coded round the fact that get_users is a WP>3.0 function.
+So users on WP<3.1 dont get the option to chose the admin user for diagnostic messages
+- Added extra diagnostic for comments that have already ben pulled from Facebook
+- Reviewed and ratified all the diagnostic message levels.
+- Fixed an obscure bug where the FB Comments block didn't show if you turned off Wordbooker's FB Like and Share buttons.
+- Change image handling code so that filenames with single quotes in them don't blow things up.
+As Wordpress uses " " round image URLs this should be OK.
+- Fixed a typo in the user guide - all the short tags had [[ ]] rather than [ ]
+- Disabled the frictionless sharing option as it was doing some very odd things - like even though I was using an APP access token it was filling MY timeline up.
+- Removed a duplicated xmlns tag.

+= Version 2.1.4 16/02/2012 =
+- Rebuild for SVN after WP restored the plugin and messed things up

+= Version 2.1.3 16/02/2012 =
+- Rebuild for SVN after WP restored the plugin and messed things up

+= Version 2.1.2 16/02/2012 =
+- Lost in SVN after WP restored the plugin and messed things up

 = Version 2.1.1 16/02/2012 =
 - Removed the Thanks section to keep Wordpress mavens happy